ruediste/i18n/README.md

 # i18n

 This project provides utility classes for internationalization especially useful if you are using Domain Driven Design.
-The main idea is to associate all localized strings with some java element and use references to the java elements to retrieve the strings.
+The main idea is to associate each localized strings with a java element and use references to the java elements to retrieve the strings.
 More specifically, a label can be bound to each

 * Type
 * Property